2ndmk2/tesarot/README.md

 # tesarot
-Detecting stellar rotational periods for TESS data
+Detecting and confirming stellar rotational periods for TESS data

 ## Install
 For normal install,